Infrastructure deal: Senate suddenly acts to take up bill

-2 of11 Sen. Rob Portman, R-Ohio, the lead GOP negotiator on the infrastructure talks, talks to reporters as he announces a $1 trillion infrastructure agreement with Democrats and is ready to vote to take up the bill, at the Capitol in Washington, Wednesday, July 28, 2021.
-J. Scott Applewhite/AP Show More Show Less 3 of11
+5 of14 Sen. Rob Portman, R-Ohio, the lead GOP negotiator on the infrastructure talks, talks to reporters as he announces a $1 trillion infrastructure agreement with Democrats and is ready to vote to take up the bill, at the Capitol in Washington, Wednesday, July 28, 2021.
+J. Scott Applewhite/AP Show More Show Less 6 of14

-5 of11 President Joe Biden holds a mask as he responds to a question as he arrives at Lehigh Valley International Airport in Allentown, Pa., Wednesday, July 28, 2021.
+8 of14 President Joe Biden holds a mask as he responds to a question as he arrives at Lehigh Valley International Airport in Allentown, Pa., Wednesday, July 28, 2021.
 Biden is in the area to visit the Lehigh Valley operations facility for Mack Trucks and advocate for government investments and clean energy as ways to strengthen U.S. manufacturing.
-Susan Walsh/AP Show More Show Less 6 of11
+Susan Walsh/AP Show More Show Less 9 of14

-8 of11 Sen. Rob Portman, R-Ohio, the lead GOP negotiator in the infrastructure talks, is joined by, from left, Sen. Lisa Murkowski, R-Alaska, Sen. Bill Cassidy, R-La., and Sen. Susan Collins, R-Maine, as he announces an agreement with Democrats on a $1 trillion infrastructure bill, saying they are ready to vote to take up the bill, at the Capitol in Washington, Wednesday, July 28, 2021.
-J. Scott Applewhite/AP Show More Show Less 9 of11
+11 of14 Sen. Rob Portman, R-Ohio, the lead GOP negotiator in the infrastructure talks, is joined by, from left, Sen. Lisa Murkowski, R-Alaska, Sen. Bill Cassidy, R-La., and Sen. Susan Collins, R-Maine, as he announces an agreement with Democrats on a $1 trillion infrastructure bill, saying they are ready to vote to take up the bill, at the Capitol in Washington, Wednesday, July 28, 2021.
+J. Scott Applewhite/AP Show More Show Less 12 of14

 Biden welcomed the accord as one that would show America can “do big things."
 It includes the most significant long-term investments in nearly a century, he said, on par with building the transcontinental railroad or the Interstate highway system.